Posted on Thursday 12/23

 Before you decide to plant, evaluate your landscape for sunshine.
 Some parts of the garden may receive the sun, but it may only be for a few hours.
 Thus, it would be best if you chose your plants accordingly.

 Areas of medium shade often only get sunshine in the early morning or late afternoon.
 However, medium shade is ubiquitous in most homes in urban areas.
 Besides, large buildings may block the landscape from the sun from large trees or fences.

 How to Design a Landscape with Medium Shade Conditions

 If you have medium shade, then the best plants are astilbe, corydalis lutea, or a variety of aquilegia hybrids.
 These low-growing perennials are easy to grow, need minimum maintenance and produce beautiful flowers.

 What to Grow in Very Shady Landscape Designs

 If your garden has even less sunshine and is dark, you can still grow some perennials like the Japanese spurge and the periwinkle.
 Both produce flowers with dense green foliage.
-Another option is the Lilly of the valley which produces pleasant fragrant flowers.
+Another option is the Lilly of the valley, which produces lovely fragrant flowers.
 You can even grow a variety of shrubs in medium light.
-These include the azaleas, rhododendron and the hydrangeas.
+These include azaleas, rhododendron and hydrangeas.

-If you want ground covers to fill in large areas of your garden, then the choices are Sweet woodruff, pachysandra, evergreen candytuft and Vinca minor.
+If you want ground covers to fill in large areas of your garden, the choices are Sweet woodruff, pachysandra, evergreen candytuft, and Vinca minor.
 Some of these will even grow under the trees.
-To brighten up your dull landscape, you may even want to go with annuals, foxglove, begonias, and pansies.
-Other flowering bulbs that also thrive in low sunlight are the surprise Lilly, Madonna, and calla.
+You may even want to go with annuals, foxglove, begonias, and pansies to brighten up your dull landscape.
+The surprise Lilly, Madonna, and calla are other flowering bulbs that also thrive in low sunlight.

 If you are unsure what to grow, speak to a gardener or a landscaper first.